CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 #### Creating View for Attachments Dialog

-Here, we will create new view fragment that later will be used in our controller.
+Here, we’ll create a new view fragment that will later be used in our controller.

-1. Lets create new view fragment with our Attachments Dialog: SalesOrderAttachmentsDialog.fragment.xml.
-For simplicity we will create it directly in view folder.
+1. Create a new view fragment for the Attachments Dialog named SalesOrderAttachmentsDialog.fragment.xml.
+For simplicity, place it directly in the view folder.

     ![Ales Order](./media/attachments/sales-order-attachment.webp)
-2. We will create simple dialog with list of attachments for given Sales Order
+2. This will be a simple dialog displaying a list of attachments for the selected Sales Order.

     SalesOrderAttachmentsDialog.fragment.xml